On the generalized Hausdorff dimension of Besicovitch sets: Introduction

-In fact, the iterated logarithms can be replaced by any factor that grows to infinity as $r\rightarrow 0$.
-See Theorem \ref{thm:Th1} below for the precise statement.
+Indeed, the iterated logarithm in Theorem A can be replaced by any factor that grows to infinity as $r\rightarrow 0$; see Theorem \ref{thm:Th1} below for the precise statement.

-The Besicovitch sets $E\in\mathcal K$ are in effect constructed as \textit{line sets} (cf. \cite{Besicovitch1964}), that is, each $E\in\mathcal K$ can be written as
+The Besicovitch sets in $\mathcal K$ are constructed as \textit{line sets} (cf. \cite{Besicovitch1964}), that is, each $E\in\mathcal K$ can be written as

 for a family $\mathcal L$ of line segments.
-We also show that each Besicovitch set $E\in\mathcal K$ is in fact `\textit{minimal}' in the sense that there is only one line segment contained in $E$ pointing in each direction, except for countably many directions for which there are two such line segments.\\
+We also show that each Besicovitch set $E\in\mathcal K$ is `\textit{minimal}' in the sense that there is only one line segment contained in $E$ pointing in each direction, except for countably many directions for which there are two such line segments.\\[-.5em]